 Central Tablelands Forecast

-Tuesday Mostly sunny.
-Patches of frost in the early morning.
-Light winds becoming W 15 to 20 km/h in the morning.
+Monday Mostly sunny morning.
+The chance of thunderstorms in the west in the afternoon.
+Light winds becoming N/NW 15 to 25 km/h in the morning.

 Central Tablelands Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||15||28||50%||1-5mm||Nil||ESE 15||72||E 16||56|

 ||14||26||70%||1-5mm||Nil||E 23||77||ENE 16||61|

 A couple of scorchers are on the way for Adelaide, Melbourne, Canberra and Sydney over the next few days.